Abd0TaReK5/graduation_project/README.md

-#  🛋️ Heavenly Touch - Fullstack Project
+#  🛋️ Heavenly Touch - Furniture Project

-This is a fullstack furniture shop project built with Node.js for the backend and a separate frontend using modern JavaScript (React or any other JS framework).
+This is a fullstack furniture shop project built with Node.js for the backend and a separate frontend using React framework.
 Follow the steps below to install and run the project locally.

 ---